 The SMR process, patented as the Prico Process (Fan & Oelschlegel, 1986), was selected as one of the investigated processes due to its simplicity (low number of equipment units and process variables) and popularity for small-scale LNG plants.

-Previous work has been focused on the design and optimisation of SMR cycles.
-It was found that key decision variables are: flow rate and composition of mixed refrigerants, partition temperature and operating pressures before and after compressors.
-This is because the most important unit operations’ (compressors and heat exchangers) designs are determined by given variables.
+Previous work has focused on the design and optimisation of SMR cycles.
+Key decision variables were found to be the flow rate and composition of mixed refrigerants, partition temperature, and operating pressures before and after compressors.
+These variables determine the designs of the most important unit operations (compressors and heat exchangers).

-A simplified process schematic of the process under discussion is illustrated in Figure 3.
+A simplified process schematic under discussion is illustrated in Figure 3.

 Figure 3: Simplified process schematic of the SMR cycle (Austbo, Wahl & Gundersen, 2013)

-In general, there is always a trade-off between the size of the heat exchanger(s) and the size of the compressor(s).
-If the heat exchanger size is increased (increase in capital cost), the power requirements in the compressors decrease (decrease in operational and capital costs).
-If the size of the heat exchanger is decreased (lower capital cost), larger compressor(s) is required (increase in operational and capital cost).
+Generally, there is always a trade-off between the size of the heat exchanger(s) and the size of the compressor(s).
+If the heat exchanger size increases (increase in capital cost), the power requirements in the compressors decrease (decrease in operational and capital costs).
+If the size of the heat exchanger is decreased (lower capital cost), larger compressor(s) are required (increase in operational and capital cost).
 (Asepulund et al, 2009)

-Asepulund et al (2009) developed a gradient-free optimisation-simulation for Aspen HYSYS.
-Processes were simulated and the tool was applied to an SMR process to find the total refrigerant flow rate, composition and the refrigerant suction and condenser pressures that minimise the energy requirements.
+Asepulund et al. (2009) developed a gradient-free optimisation simulation for Aspen HYSYS.
+Processes were simulated, and the tool was applied to an SMR process to find the total refrigerant flow rate, composition, and refrigerant suction and condenser pressures that minimise the energy requirements.

-Chang, Lim & Choe (2012) investigated the effect of multi-stream heat exchangers on the performance of natural gas SMR liquefaction cycles.
-The liquefaction performance was estimated with a method of minimum temperature approach (using Aspen HYSYS) and found that the Figure of Merit (FOM: the ratio of minimum work to actual work) value from Aspen HYSYS is an over-estimate, but can closely be achieved in practice with a proper heat exchanger design.
+Chang, Lim, and Choe (2012) investigated the effect of multi-stream heat exchangers on natural gas SMR liquefaction cycle performance.
+The liquefaction performance was estimated using a minimum temperature approach (using Aspen HYSYS) and found to be overestimated by the Figure of Merit (FOM: the ratio of minimum work to actual work) value from Aspen HYSYS.
+Still, a proper heat exchanger design can closely achieve the desired result.

-Nogal et al (2008) also described and illustrated the application of a new optimisation strategy for the synthesis of mixed refrigerant cycles.
-It considers single- and multi-stage refrigerant compression, full enforcement of the minimum temperature difference along with temperature profiles, simultaneous optimisation of variables, incorporation of capital costs in the objective function and the use of stochastic optimisation (genetic algorithm) to overcome local optima.
+Nogal et al. (2008) also described and illustrated the application of a new optimisation strategy for synthesising mixed refrigerant cycles.
+It considers single- and multi-stage refrigerant compression, full enforcement of the minimum temperature difference and temperature profiles, simultaneous variable optimisation, incorporation of capital costs in the objective function, and stochastic optimisation (genetic algorithm) to overcome local optima.
 The results illustrated improved and feasible solutions.

 Jacobsen & Skogestad (2013) studied the optimal operation of an SMR LNG process considering disturbances in natural gas flow rate and ambient conditions.
-The compression power was minimised compared with previous work using UniSim for process modelling and fmincon in MATLAB for optimisation.
-The authors found that the compressor characteristics set limits on the variations in ambient conditions handled by the process.
+Compared with previous work, the compression power was minimised using UniSim for process modelling and fmincon in MATLAB for optimisation.
+The authors found that the compressor characteristics limit the variations in ambient conditions handled by the process.

 Khan & Lee (2013) investigated an SMR process with four compression stages.
-The power consumption was minimised and optimised employing the particle swarm paradigm using MATLAB.
+They minimised and optimised power consumption using MATLAB and the particle swarm paradigm.
 UniSim was used for process modelling and simulation.
 The authors found that better results were obtained than when using a deterministic approach for the same process.

 Khan, Lee & Lee (2011) minimised the total compression power for an SMR process with four compression stages.
-UniSim was used for process simulation and the sequential quadratic programming (SQP) method fmincon in MATLAB was used for optimisation.
-A stochastic search method was applied to the same problem represented by Khan & Lee (2013).
+UniSim was used for process simulation, and the sequential quadratic programming (SQP) method fmincon in MATLAB was used for optimisation.
+A stochastic search method was applied to the same problem that Khan & Lee (2013) represented.

-Khan et al (2013) developed a knowledge-based decision-making algorithm based on thermodynamic knowledge and insight to improve the energy efficiency of mixed refrigerant LNG process concepts.
+Khan et al. (2013) developed a knowledge-based decision-making algorithm based on thermodynamic knowledge and insight to improve the energy efficiency of mixed refrigerant LNG process concepts.
 The methodology proposes a simple and practical method for selecting the appropriate refrigerant composition.
-The method was applied to an SMR process and proved optimised results.
+The method was applied to an SMR process and yielded optimised results.

-Marmolejo-Correa & Gundersen (2012) discuss different exergy efficiency definitions and applied this to an SMR process.
-The authors found significantly different results for various proposed definitions and stipulate the importance of decomposing the exergy into its components (temperature-based and pressure based).
+Marmolejo-Correa and Gundersen (2012) discuss different definitions of exergy efficiency and apply them to an SMR process.
+The authors found significantly different results for various proposed definitions and stipulated the importance of decomposing the exergy into its components (temperature-based and pressure-based).
 This is important to develop exergy efficiency formulations that properly evaluate the thermodynamic performance of different process designs.

-An SMR process using standard refrigeration components was proposed by Neksa et al (2010) for re-liquefaction of boil-off gas from LNG tankers.
-Exergy analysis was performed and process irreversibilities minimised by manually improving the refrigerant composition.
-PRO/II was used for process modelling and experimentally verified in laboratory scale and full scale.
-Also stated is that process optimisation has not been performed and indicates room for improved results.
+An SMR process using standard refrigeration components was proposed by Neksa et al. (2010) for re-liquefaction of boil-off gas from LNG tankers.
+Exergy analysis was performed, and process irreversibilities were minimised by manually improving the refrigerant composition.
+PRO/II was used for process modelling and experimentally verified on a laboratory scale and full scale.
+Also stated is that process optimisation has not been performed, which indicates room for improved results.

-A genetic algorithm was utilised by Mokarizadeh & Mowla (2010) to minimise the compression power in an SMR process with two-stage compression.
+Mokarizadeh and Mowla (2010) used a genetic algorithm to minimise the compression power in an SMR process with two-stage compression.
 MATLAB was used for simulation and optimisation, while Aspen HYSYS was used to validate the results.
 An exergy analysis was also conducted to calculate the irreversibility of the individual components.

-Xu et al (2012) investigated the influence of ambient temperature on the optimal refrigerant composition for an SMR process assuming constant pressure levels.
+Xu et al. (2012) investigated the influence of ambient temperature on the optimal refrigerant composition for an SMR process assuming constant pressure levels.
 Aspen Plus was used for process simulations using a genetic algorithm to minimise the total power consumption.
-When not adjusting the composition to account for changes in the ambient temperature, it was found that a limited temperature range can be covered without violating the design constraints.
-Using linear regression of the optimised results, a model for the optimal refrigerant composition was proposed.
+When the composition is not adjusted to account for changes in the ambient temperature, a limited temperature range can be covered without violating the design constraints.
+A model for the optimal refrigerant composition was proposed using linear regression of the optimised results.

 2.1.2 Micro-Scale Natural Gas Liquefaction Processes: Nitrogen Expansion Cycles

-He & Ju (2011) proposed two different precooling cycles including propane and R410a to a simple NEC natural gas liquefaction process to improve process performances.
-These processes are illustrated in Figure 4, Figure 5 and Figure 6.
+He and Ju (2011) proposed two different precooling cycles, including propane and R410a, to improve the performance of a simple NEC natural gas liquefaction process.
+These processes are illustrated in Figures 4, 5, and 6.

 Figure 4: Nitrogen expansion cycle (NEC) liquefaction process (He & Ju, 2013)